Louie Louie: Lyrics controversy and investigations

 As "Louie Louie" began to climb the national charts in late 1963, Jack Ely's "slurry snarl" and "mush-mouthed", "gloriously garbled", "infamously incomprehensible", "legendarily manic", "punk squawk" vocals gave rise to rumors about "dirty lyrics".
 The Kingsmen initially ignored the rumors, but soon "news networks were filing reports from New Orleans, Florida, Michigan, and elsewhere about an American public nearly hysterical over the possible dangers of this record".
 The song quickly became "something of a Rorschach test for dirty minds" who "thought they could detect obscene suggestions in the lyric".

-In January 1964, Indiana governor Matthew E. Welsh, acting on multiple complaint letters, determined the lyrics to be pornographic because his "ears tingled" when he listened to the record.
+In January 1964, Indiana governor Matthew E. Welsh, acting on a complaint letter from a pair of high school students, determined the lyrics to be pornographic because his "ears tingled" when he listened to the record.
 He referred the matter to the FCC and also requested that the Indiana Broadcasters Association advise their member stations to pull the record from their playlists.
-An initial FCC investigation found the song "unintelligible at any speed".
+IBA President Reid Chapman dutifully sent telegrams to the state's radio stations recommending a ban.
+Several area newspapers responded by publishing the copyrighted lyrics, and Wand Records spokesman Stanley Kahn replied, "The problem is that the lead singer is just not clear.
+Anything dirty in 'Louie Louie' is something people hear in their own minds."